 Lancaster is a larger medium-sized city located in the state of Pennsylvania.
-With a population of 59,339 people and 31 constituent neighborhoods, Lancaster is the eighth largest community in Pennsylvania.
+With a population of 58,039 people and 36 constituent neighborhoods, Lancaster is the ninth largest community in Pennsylvania.
 Lancaster has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Lancaster is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lancaster is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lancaster who work in office and administrative support (13.27%), food service (9.20%), and sales jobs (8.74%).
+Overall, Lancaster is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Lancaster who work in sales jobs (9.13%), office and administrative support (9.03%), and management occupations (7.16%).

 Many people in Lancaster take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Lancaster citizens for affordable transportation.

-The per capita income in Lancaster in 2010 was $16,884, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $67,536 for a family of four.
+The per capita income in Lancaster in 2018 was $24,073, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $96,292 for a family of four.
 However, Lancaster contains both very wealthy and poor people as well.

 Lancaster is an extremely ethnically-diverse city.
 The people who call Lancaster home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Lancaster, accounting for 38.90% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Lancaster residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lancaster include Irish, English, Italian, and Polish.
+Important ancestries of people in Lancaster include German, Irish, English, Italian, and Polish.

 The most common language spoken in Lancaster is English.
 Other important languages spoken here include Spanish and Vietnamese.